Learn about DevOps Testing Strategy

 Since Ops teams have a limit to how much change they can introduce to the system, there are often system crashes and production delays.
 This leads to all parties blaming each other and subsequently causes great friction between teams.

-Components of a successful DevOps Testing Strategy
+Features of DevOps Testing

 An optimal DevOps test strategy depends on a thorough assessment of the application under test and several cultural aspects that need to be figured out before the testing is to take place.